filerjs/filer/README.md

 #### Filer.FileSystem.providers - Storage Providers<a name="providers"></a>

 Filer can be configured to use a number of different storage providers.
 The provider object encapsulates all aspects of data access, making it possible to swap in different backend storage options.
-There are currently 4 different providers to choose from:
+There are currently 2 providers to choose from:

 * `FileSystem.providers.IndexedDB()` - uses IndexedDB
-* `FileSystem.providers.WebSQL()` - uses WebSQL
-* `FileSystem.providers.Fallback()` - attempts to use IndexedDB if possible, falling-back to WebSQL if necessary
+if necessary
 * `FileSystem.providers.Memory()` - uses memory (not suitable for data that needs to survive the current session)

+**NOTE**: previous versions of Filer also supported `FileSystem.providers.WebSQL()` and `FileSystem.providers.Fallback()`, which could be used in browsers that supported WebSQL but not IndexedDB.
+[WebSQL has been deprecated](https://www.w3.org/TR/webdatabase/), and this functionality was removed in `v1.0.0`.
+If for some reason you still need it, use [`v0.0.44`](https://github.com/filerjs/filer/releases/tag/v0.0.44).

 You can choose your provider when creating a `FileSystem`: